ECSaputra/afconverge/README.md

 ### Step 1: Quantifying TF binding with motif convolution

-As a first step, AFconverge performs one-dimensional convolution with TF motifs as convolutional filters to quantify the binding affinity of each TF on each sequence, estimated as sequence similarity to consensus motifs. **This step only has to be run ONCE with each new set of FASTA files, regardless of the phenotype being studied.**
+As a first step, AFconverge performs one-dimensional convolution with TF motifs as convolutional filters to quantify the binding affinity of each TF on each sequence, estimated as sequence similarity to consensus motifs. **This step only has to be run ONCE for each new set of FASTA files, regardless of the phenotype being studied.**

+The function `score_orthologs.py` performs this motif convolution step on the GPU.
+The following are the required input arguments and their assigned flags:

+* `-i, --orthseqfolder`: Folder path containing FASTA files of orthologous sequences

+* `-o, --outputfolder`: Folder path to store outputs

+* `-m, --meme`: meme file

+* `-s, --suffix`: file extension of FASTA file (e.g., .fa, .fasta)

+* `-b, --batch`: batch size (default 128)

+* `-w, --window`: window size for buffer; must be greater than the longest motif (default 30)

+* `-x, --mode`: pooling mode (default max)